Strong phonon anharmonicity and low thermal conductivity of monolayer tin oxides driven by lone-pair electrons

 The large imparity between the anharmonicity strength of tin oxides can be further attributed to the electron configuration.
-The projected density of states (PDOS) of tin oxides are shown in Fig.~\ref{wh5}.
-In the valence band of monolayer SnO, Sn-5$s$ electrons interact with the O-2$p$ states, with the anti-bonding states appearing at top of the valence band (see Fig.~\ref{wh5}(a)).
-The anti-bonding state, with a large contribution from the Sn-5$s$ states, can hybridize with Sn-5$p$ states which helps to form a stereochemically active 5$s$ lone pairs, similar to the case of bulk SnO.~\cite{bulkSnO} The electronic local function (ELF) was calculated with the location of cross-section indicated by the blue line in Fig.~\ref{wh1}(a, b).
-In the lattice of monolayer SnO, four O atoms and one Sn atom form a pyramid structure.
-The ELF shows a strong electron localization around the Sn atom (see Fig.~\ref{wh5}(c)), because the lone-pair Sn-5$s$ electrons occupy the corner of the pyramid.
-As a result, the overlapping wave functions of the lone-pairs electrons and nearby O-2$p$ bonding electrons will induce a nonlinear repulsive electrostatic force during thermal agitation.~\cite{lonepair}, leading to the enhanced anharmonicity and small phonon life time.
-In contrast to that, each Sn atom in monolayer SnO$_{2}$ are coordinated with six O atoms.
-The $s$ and $p$ electrons of Sn atom participate in Sn-O bonding, in a form of $sp^{3}$ hybridization.
-Electrons transfer from Sn to O atom, as shown in Fig.~\ref{wh5}(d).
-The absence of lone-pair electrons make anharmonicity strength to be smaller for monolayer SnO$_{2}$ than for monolayer SnO (see Fig.~\ref{wh5}(c)), resulting in the longer phonon life time in monolayer SnO$_{2}$ (see Fig.~\ref{wh4}(b)).
+The projected density of states (PDOS) of tin oxides are shown in Fig.~\ref{wh5}(a) and~\ref{wh5}(b).
+In the valence band of monolayer SnO, Sn-5$s$ electrons interact with the O-2$p$ states, with the bonding states locating between -8 and -5 eV and anti-bonding states appears at upper valence bands (see Fig.~\ref{wh5}(a) and Fig. S11 in the supplementary material).
+The anti-bonding states, with a large contribution from the Sn-5$s$ states, can hybridize with Sn-5$p$ states due to the lack of inversion symmetry.
+This sort of hybridization shifts the energy of anti-bonding states downward, thereby stabilizing it at the top of valence bands.\cite{bulkPbO} The filled anti-bonding states result in the sterically active lone-pair electrons (see Fig. S11 in the supplementary material), similar to the case of bulk SnO.~\cite{bulkSnO} The electronic local function (ELF) was calculated with the location of cross-section indicated by the blue line in Fig.~\ref{wh1}(a, b), which can directly give a picture of lone-pair electrons.
+The ELF shows a strong electron localization around the Sn atom (see Fig.~\ref{wh5}(c)), consistent with the distribution of lone pair at Sn.
+As a result, the overlapping wave functions of the lone-pair electrons and nearby O-2$p$ bonding electrons will induce a nonlinear repulsive electrostatic force during thermal agitation,~\cite{lonepair,qin2018} leading to enhanced anharmonicity and small phonon lifetime.
+Additionally, it is indicated that chemical functionalization can effectively modulate the $\kappa$ of 2D SnO since the lone-pair electrons distribute on the surface.

+In contrast to SnO, the lattice crystal of monolayer SnO$_{2}$ is centrosymmetric.
+The mixing between Sn-$5p$ states and anti-bonding states of O-$2p$ and Sn-$5s$ is prohibited due to the different parity of $s$ and $p$ orbital.
+The anti-bonding states of O-$2p$ and Sn-$5s$ is above the Fermi level and unfilled.
+Thus, both the $s$ and $p$ electrons of Sn atom participate in Sn-O bonding in a form of $sp^{3}$ hybridization.
+Electrons transfer from Sn to O atom, as shown in Fig.~\ref{wh5}(d) and Fig. S11.
+The absence of lone-pair electrons make anharmonicity strength to be smaller for monolayer SnO$_{2}$ than for monolayer SnO (see Fig.~\ref{wh4}(c)), resulting in longer phonon life time (see Fig.~\ref{wh4}(b)).